 Water purification today

-Today’s water treatment is centered around the latest technology that provides quality water.
+Today’s water purification systems are centered around the latest technology that provide quality water.
 By current standards, “high quality” means free of as many potentially harmful by-products as possible.
-More sophisticated methods of filtration have taken shape as source water protection, like the principle of reverse osmosis: forcing water through a membrane barrier, the membrane capturing contaminants so they don’t pass through.
+More sophisticated methods of water filtration have taken shape as source water protection, like the principle of reverse osmosis: forcing water through a membrane barrier, the membrane capturing contaminants so they don’t pass through.
 Water softeners, drinking water, and whole-house filtration systems have become the norm, aimed at enriching life and contributing to overall well-being.